6estates/idp-tutorial/README.md

 After you deploy both the frontend and the backend application successfully, you can open a browser, enter the Url: http://localhost:8080/ , then you will see the above dashboard!

-You may upload a file to
+You may have a trial of the IDP platform by simply uploading a file.

 ## 4 Any Issues & Feedbacks